1gravity/Kotlin-Bloc/website/docs/architecture/blocstate/bloc_state.md

 A `StateStream` emits:
 - no duplicate values
-- an initial value upon subscription (analogous `BehaviorSubject`) wrappers that make observing blocs very easy -> [Extensions](../../extensions/overview.md).
+- an initial value upon subscription (analogous `BehaviorSubject`)

+There are wrappers that make observing blocs very easy -> [Extensions](../../extensions/overview.md).

 ### Sink